Lunt-Fontanne Theatre: 1990s to present

 The musical Titanic opened in 1997 and was a hit, earning enough money to fund renovations of the theater.
 In addition, the theater's owners sold some air rights to the developers of the neighboring Planet Hollywood Hotel in 1998.
 After Titanics run ended in March 1999, the theater was closed for much of the year while Sachs Morgan Studio renovated it, changing the lighting and paint scheme.
 The Planet Hollywood Hotel was being built during the same time, requiring contractors on that hotel to carefully monitor the Lunt-Fontanne for damage.
 Beauty and the Beast opened at the Lunt-Fontanne in late 1999, transferring from the Palace Theatre with a downsized cast, and ran until 2007.
 The Lunt-Fontanne was again renovated, and the bar area was demolished and rebuilt to accommodate a new building to the east.
 The Lunt-Fontanne reopened later that year with preview performances of The Little Mermaid, which officially opened in 2008 and ran until 2009.

 The Lunt-Fontanne generally hosted shorter musicals and appearances in the 2010s.
 These included The Addams Family in 2010 and 2011; Ghost the Musical and A Christmas Story: The Musical in 2012; Motown: The Musical from 2013 to 2015; and Finding Neverland in 2015.
 As part of a settlement with the United States Department of Justice in 2014, the Nederlanders agreed to improve disabled access at their nine Broadway theaters, including the Lunt-Fontanne.
 The theater hosted a limited engagement by Frankie Valli & the Four Seasons and Kristin Chenoweth's solo My Love Letter to Broadway in 2016; the musical Charlie and the Chocolate Factory in 2017; and Summer: The Donna Summer Musical in 2018.
 Numerous performers had limited engagements at the Lunt-Fontanne in 2019 before the opening of Tina that November.
 Tina set the theater's box-office record in December 2019, grossing $1,834,339 across eight performances.

 The theater closed on March 12, 2020, due to the COVID-19 pandemic, reopening on October 8, 2021, with performances of Tina, which ran until August 2022.
 A revival of Sweeney Todd starring Josh Groban and Annaleigh Ashford opened at the theater in early 2023 and concluded its run in May 2024.
-Death Becomes Her opened at the theater in November 2024.
+Death Becomes Her opened at the theater in November 2024 and closed in June 2026 after over 650 performances.
+This will be followed by a limited engagement of the Blue Man Group's show, A New Holiday Surprise, which at the theater from November 2026 through January 2027.
+A stage adaptation of The Warriors is scheduled to open at the Lunt-Fontanne in April 2027.